yesnik/linux-guides/system_boot.md

 # System boot

+## Run a command on startap in Linux

+### Crontab

+Put the command in your crontab file.
+Run command `sudo crontab -e` to open your crontab file.
+At the first available line, type "@reboot xxxx", where "xxxx" is the command you wish to run.
+Save the file and exit.

+### Use `/etc/init.d/` directory

+Create a script "/etc/init.d/mystartup.sh".
+Make script executable: `chmod +x /etc/init.d/mystartup.sh`.
+The command will run after the next startup.

 ## Add / Remove service to startup

 If you want to edit services started at system startup use following commands.